Jeff ACØC Website

 Thomas is currently a member of ARRL (American Radio Relay League), CADXA (Central Arizona DX Association) and NRA (National Rifle Association).

-Thomas is happily married to his wife Deborah and both enjoy their kitty-cat Julius.
+Thomas is happily married to his wife Deborah for the past 23 years and they both enjoy their kitty-cat Julius.
 Deborah is a RN (Registered Nurse) with her Masters in Business and works at the Mayo Clinic Hospital in Scottsdale Arizona.

 The Radio Shack: